Why Southeast Asia is at the forefront of a new wave of sustainable data centers

-Another sustainable energy source, hydrogen, is expected to emerge rapidly in the next few years and could become a viable alternative fuel option for sustainable data centre development in Southeast Asia.
+Another sustainable energy source, hydrogen, is expected to emerge rapidly in the next few years and could become a viable alternative fuel option for sustainable data center development in Southeast Asia.

-“Addressing the exponential energy consumption problem in data centres, hydrogen and fuel cell technologies have the potential in meeting the energy reliability and sustainability power needs of data centers,” says ENGIE Southeast Asia director for business development data centre service operations Joycelyn Longue.
+“Addressing the exponential energy consumption problem in data centers, hydrogen and fuel cell technologies have the potential in meeting the energy reliability and sustainability power needs of data centers,” says ENGIE Southeast Asia director for business development data center service operations Joycelyn Longue.

 “Fuel cells can be used to support critical loads for their ability to generate high quality and reliable power.”